 To date, the Company has not generated any revenue from product sales and does not expect to generate any revenue from the sale of product in the foreseeable future.
-Through December 31, 2022, the Company has financed its operations primarily through public offerings of its common stock, the issuance of convertible preferred stock, and with proceeds from its from its transaction with Oxford (see Note 6), its collaboration and license agreement with Novartis Institutes of BioMedical Research, Inc. ("Novartis") (see Note 10) and its private placement with Pfizer (see Note 15).
-During the year ended December 31, 2022, the Company incurred a loss from operations of \$133.3 million and as of December 31, 2022, had \$429.1 million in accumulated deficit.
-The Company expects to incur additional operating losses and negative operating cash flows for the foreseeable future.
+Through December 31, 2023, the Company has financed its operations primarily through public offerings of its common stock, the issuance of convertible preferred stock, and with proceeds from its transaction with Oxford (see Note 6), its collaboration and license agreement with a former collaboration partner and its private placement with Pfizer (see Note 17).
+During the year ended December 31, 2023, the Company incurred a loss from operations of \$101.4 million and as of December 31, 2023, had \$542.1 million in accumulated deficit.